fishawack/core/README.md

 5. Go back to the main Dashboard and Create new app by uploading a zip file
 6. In the App. you can now select your Key for iOS and trigger a build, you will need to unlock it first by clicking the pad lock

-You're all done, you should be able to populate your repo with the info provided on the page, add this to your content.json under the attributes object:
+You're all done, you should be able to populate your repo with the info provided on the page, add this to your [config files](#config-grunt-config) under the attributes object:

 ```json
 "phonegap": {